SRS 2026 Terminology and Conceptualization of Stigma Internalization

 Secondary Category

-Research Methodologies and Techenologies
+Research Methodologies and Technologies

 Abstract

-Background: Stigma internalization is a pivotal construct in suicide studies, frequently implicated in pathways to negative mental health outcomes and suicidal thoughts and behaviors.
+Background: Stigma internalization is a pivotal construct in suicide studies, frequently implicated in pathways to negative mental health outcomes and suicidal thoughts and behaviours.
 Despite its significance, existing literature reveals substantial inconsistencies and ambiguities in its conceptualization and operationalization.
 These issues critically hinder rigorous research, accurate measurement, and the development of effective, targeted interventions.

 Methods: This scoping review systematically examines terminology issues surrounding stigma internalization within suicide studies.
 It specifically aims to identify and analyze two persistent problems: the failure to clearly distinguish between the originator of stigma and the recipient in data collection and analysis, and the interchangeable or inconsistent use of terms such as "self-stigma," "perceived stigma," "experienced stigma," "observed stigma," and "internalized stigma."
 Additionally, the review assesses the alignment between the theoretical concepts of stigma internalization being investigated and the variables measured by psychometric tools.